Steel Battalion: Line of Contact: Campaign Mode

-Players would purchase VT's from the Supply Bin to use in missions.
-When these VT's were not actively being fielded, they would be stored in a virtual hangar space for each player, which was retained on the Campaign server.
+Players would purchase VTs from the Supply Bin to use in missions.
+When these VTs were not actively being fielded, they would be stored in a virtual hangar space for each player, which was retained on the Campaign server.
 Each VT would have both a Sortie Point and Supply Point value, the latter being the value required to purchase the VT from the Supply Bin.
 The Sortie Point value was a "weight" that the vehicle would debit from a team if destroyed in a battle.
 This value was also used to limit the number of VTs a single player could own, with a maximum of 600 Sortie Points in available hangar space being allocated to each player profile.

 In the Campaign Mode, players had to purchase multiple copies of the same type of VT to remain in the conflict.

 On September 30, 2005, Capcom ended the Campaign portion of Line of Contact.
-Free Mission mode was still supported and continued to be popular with LoC players up until April 15, 2010, when support for the original version of Xbox live was dropped, but the LAN portion of the game, which is similar to Free Mission mode, is still played online using XLink Kai.
+Free Mission mode was still supported and continued to be popular with LoC players up until April 15, 2010, when support for the original version of Xbox Live was dropped, but the LAN portion of the game, which is similar to Free Mission mode, is still played online using XLink Kai.

-Free mission
+Free Mission

 Free Mission mode relied only on the Xbox Live matchmaking services for players to host sessions, thus no external servers were required.
 Unlike Campaign Mode, Free Mission did not have a complex economy or persistent online conflict.
 Instead players hosted individual battle sessions using both the original campaign "Conquest" mode of play, as well as "Battle Royale" and "Capture the Container".
 The LAN portion of the game works similarly to the Xbox Live Free Mission mode.